The Secret Ingredient in Surgical Decisions? Trust

 Transition in the Time of Pandemic

-Over the last two years, the Transitional Urology Clinic has expanded the number of patients it has seen and is now open a full day per month instead of half a day.
+Over the last two years, the Lifetime Congenital Urology Clinic has expanded the number of patients it has seen and is now open a full day per month instead of half a day.
 Due to the pandemic, however, most visits are virtual now, which actually has benefits for many patients, Dr. Hampson says, especially those who have limited mobility, live great distances away, or need help with transportation.

 “I have always offered the opportunity to do virtual appointments,” Dr. Hampson says, “but only a few people took me up on it.
 But since April when COVID hit, most of our appointments have been virtual.
 It has actually allowed us to spend more time with each patient and less trips to our clinic which for some patients can be quite a challenge.”
 The clinic’s staff help patients connect virtually.